 - Your age

-- Health condition prior to the truck accident
+- Health condition before the semi-truck accident

-- Any disability you’ve sustained
+- Disabilities you’ve sustained

 - The duration of the injuries